HewlettPackard/ezdemo/README.md

 * 04-configure: Run Ansible scripts to configure ECP for demo

 * 99-destroy: Destroy all created resources on AWS

-## How to run?
-Run docker image, it should expose port 3000 (UI) and 3001 (API), then browse to http://localhost:3000.

-Click on the provider, enter configuration details and click on "Deploy" button.

-Autoscroll doesn't work in console output, wait until spinner is gone, and retry if any errors are encountered.

-Failures will be highlighted at the bottom of the page.

 ## Ansible Scripts